 These are allocated for attitude, effort, behaviour and work.
-Dojo points are only used positively.
+Dojo points are only used positively and are accumulative.
+Dojo Points are consistent across the Academy given for: Positive attitude to work, good effort, following the school rules and values, being kind